Swiss Science Center Technorama: Museum

 Technorama offers an experimental environment for its visitors, irrespective of age and background, to improve knowledge about natural phenomena in a self-directed way.
 Usually worldwide described as “science centres”, Technorama's program may differ markedly: there are over 500 exhibits respectively "experiment stations" and wide-ranging "laboratory facilities".
 Technorama claims to be "one of the largest – and on account of its quality and its exemplary informal educational function – most renowned science centres in the world".

 Everything in the Technorama facility is based on the way in which science can best be appreciated, taught and learnt, in school or in practice, providing teachers with training in the principles of science education or by enabling schools to use its unique experimental and laboratory resources.
 Technorama provides a personal contact with natural phenomena, so that the personal experience with science replaces dry fact-learning.
 The exhibits try to invoke all the senses for learning, as the essential basis for later theoretical treatment.
 The exhibits allow the visitors to “get in touch with science”.

+The museum is open daily from 10am to 5pm.
+After-hours visits are available by appointment, as well as guided tours for groups.
+The building houses the museum on about 6,500 square meters, as well as a restaurant and rooms for seminars and events.
+The staff of the museum consists of approximately 143 employees that share 86.55 full-time jobs.
+The Swiss Science Centre Technorama is directed by the Technorama Foundation, and sponsored by companies and institutions.

+Extracurricular learning place

 Every year, over 64,000 school children in organized groups visit Technorama, making it the most popular out-of-school science learning institution in Switzerland.
-The Youth Laboratory includes chemistry and atom labs, alongside numerous experiment stations for biology, physics, and advanced visualization technology, fostering quantitative scientific work in a relaxed atmosphere.

 Technorama supports teachers in communicating science and participates in national initiatives to improve science education, focusing on primary schools to inspire young children with scientific and technical ideas.
 In 2023, Technorama hosted 17 in-service training courses with a total of 262 teachers, and 457 teachers attended introductory events.

+Exhibitions

+Permanent exhibitions

+A large portion of the exhibition space is dedicated to permanent exhibitions.
+They feature over 500 permanently installed interactive stations, organized into various subject areas: